-When an Echocardiography student exhibits difficulty(ies) in clinical psychomotor skills/performance and/or skills performance in the Clinical Skills lab, remediation is mandatory.
+When a Diagnostic Medical Sonography student exhibits difficulty(ies) in clinical psychomotor skills/performance and/or skills performance in the Clinical Skills lab, remediation is mandatory.
 The adjunct faculty member(s) and/or clinical instructor will submit the recommendation for remediation.
 The student is responsible for arranging an appointment with the Clinical Placement Coordinator to arrange for remediation time.
-If the student does not contact the Clinical Placement Coordinator within 48 hours of a written recommendation from the faculty/clinical instructor, the student will incur a Non-Compliance violation.
+If the student does not contact the Clinical Placement Coordinator within 48 hours of a written recommendation from the faculty/clinical instructor the student will incur a Non-Compliance violation.
 Whenever possible, remediation will occur within the College laboratory.
 The clinical and skills assessment remediation form will be filled out in Trajecsys with a detailing of both the stated objective(s)/skills and an area to document student progress.
 Failure to follow this procedure will be documented and utilized in conjunction with the student's clinical evaluation(s).
-(See Remediation form in Forms Manual)